nathaniellee/acme/README.md

 ### .clear :: () -> ()

-Remove all key-value pairs that have been set on this instance.
+Removes all key-value pairs that have been set on this instance.

 ```javascript
 var map = new Map();